Easy recipe for Rhubarb Sorbet with rose plus secrets how to make a good sorbet not too hard, not too soft. Gluten free, vegan and dairy free.

 Alternatively, you can make your own homemade granita.
 Just freeze it for at least 2 hours.

 So, to make a granita, it takes 2 hours to freeze.
 Take the mixture out of the freezer every 30 minutes and stir around the ice crystals until it eventually forms into a delicious Rhubarb Rose Granita!

-- Freeze the sorbet by churning in an ice cream maker or sorbetière, following manufacturer’s instructions.
-(If you don't have an ice cream maker, then transfer to a container with a lid and freeze for 30 minutes a time, taking out and breaking up the ice crystals every 30 mins with a spoon over the next 2 hours until you have a granita.)
+- Churn in an ice cream maker or sorbetière for about 10-15 minutes, following manufacturer’s instructions.
+(If you don't have an ice cream maker, then transfer to a container with a lid and freeze for 30 minutes a time, taking out and breaking up the ice crystals every 30 mins with a spoon over the next 2 hours until you have a homemade sorbet or granita.)